BenjaminBurton/Pulumi_Static_Website_Deployment/README.md

-it may ask to login to Pulumi Cloud if this is your first time just make sure you are logged in to your account so you can create the Token then enter pulumi access token then it will go through the prompts to create the project project name => pul-challenge-aws project description stack name => org-name/dev
+it may ask to login to Pulumi Cloud if this is your first time just make sure you are logged in to your account so you can create the Token then enter pulumi access token then it will go through the prompts to create the project

+- project name => pul-challenge-aws
+- project description
+- stack name => org-name/dev
-The package manager to use for installing dependencies => npm The AWS region to deploy into (aws:region) (us-east-1) Saved config
+- The package manager to use for installing dependencies => npm
+- The AWS region to deploy into (aws:region) (us-east-1)

+The terminal should have this showing below
+Saved config
 Installing dependencies...
-npm notice To update run: npm install -g npm@11.2.0
+npm notice To update run: npm install -g npm@11.2.0 so install npm version 11.2.0

 ```bash
 npm install -g npm@11.2.0